It’s the New Year and you want to start it off strong with a great looking body.

 - Brown rice

-Carbs will also give you the much needed fiber to help fill you up and keep cravings in check.
-They give us an abundance of nutrients while offering very little calories.
-The staple of your carbohydrate source while cutting should come from vegetables.
+Quality carbs will also give you the much-needed fiber and nutrients to help fill you up and keep cravings in check.

 The timing of when you eat carbs is important if you want to succeed with your cutting diet.